Albonycal/blog.albony.xyz/content/posts/education-system-and-youth.md

 The syllabus in the engineering colleges is so outdated that it simply can't compete with the pace that technology grows.
 Again the focus is on by-hearting the syllabus and gaining marks, no one talks about innovation and R&D.

+The year is 2023, and colleges are still asking students to write code **ON PAPER**.
+And they do "Save Life, Save Trees" campaign the very next day.

+Yes, no IDEs nothing.
+How can we expect them to teach anything practical??

-The Indian "talent" wastes time in doing pointless things like college projects (which aren't practical atall and most copy from the internet)
+The Indian "talent" wastes time in doing pointless things, like college projects (which aren't practical atall and most copy from the internet)

 ![meme](/well_trained.jpg)